-UNIT 2: THEORIES OF ABSOLUTE ADVANTAGE, GAINS FROM TRADE: MEASUREMENT AND DISTRIBUTION
+UNIT 2: THEORIES OF ABSOLUTE ADVANTAGE, COMPARATIVE ADVANTAGE, OPPORTUNITY COST

 - 2.2 Theory of Absolute Advantage

 - 2.2.1 Assumptions of the Theory

 - 2.2.2 Explanation of the Theory

 - 2.2.3 Criticisms

 - 2.3 Theory of Comparative Advantage

 - 2.3.1 Assumptions of the Theory

 - 2.3.2 Explanation of the Theory

 - 2.3.3 Criticisms

-- 2.4 Opportunity Cost
+2.4 Opportunity Cost

-- 2.4.1 Constant Opportunity Cost and International Trade

-- 2.4.2 Increasing Opportunity Cost and International Trade

-- 2.4.3 Decreasing Opportunity Cost and International Trade
+- 2.4.1 Constant Opportunity Cost and International Trade - 2.4.2 Increasing Opportunity Cost and International Trade - 2.4.3 Decreasing Opportunity Cost and International Trade

-- 2.5 Heckscher-Ohlin Theory of International Theory

-- 2.5.1 Assumptions of the Theory

-- 2.5.2 Explanation of the Theory

-- 2.5.3 Criticisms

-- 2.6 Factor Price Equalisation Theory

-- 2.6.1 Samuelson's Analysis of Factor-Price Equalisation Theorem

-- 2.6.2 Hicksian Analysis of Factor Price Equalisation Theorem

-- 2.6.3 Lerner's Analysis of Factor Price Equalisation Theorem

-- 2.6.4 Soderston's Analysis of Factor Price Equalisation Theorem

-- 2.6.5 Kindleberger's Analysis of Factor Price Equalisation Theorem

-- 2.6.6 Obstacles to Equalisation of Factor Prices

-- 2.7 Gains from Trade: Meaning

-- 2.7.1 Factors Affecting Gains from Trade

-- 2.7.2 Static and Dynamic Terms of Trade

-- 2.8 Summary

-- 2.9 Questions for Practice

-- 2.10 Suggested Readings
+- 2.6 Questions for Practice - 2.7 Suggested Readings

+After reading this unit, learners will be able to:

-- Understand the concept of Absolute Advantage and Comparative Advantage
+- Understand the concept of Absolute Advantage

+- Determine the Comparative Advantage

-- Describe opportunity cost
+- Understand opportunity cost

-- Know about Heckscher-Ohlin theory

-- Analize factor price Equalisation theory

-- Examine the Gains from trade and its measurement

-The trade theory that first indicated importance of specialization in production and division of labour is based on the idea of theory of absolute advantage, which is developed first by Adam Smith in his famous book, The Wealth of Nations published in 1776.
-Later on, David Ricardo in his book titled On the Principles of Political Economy published in 1819 extended it to incorporate theory of comparative advantage and showed that it is the basis, why nations need to trade and why trade is mutually beneficial to countries.
-If a country or individual is absolutely more efficient at production of a good than another country or individual, then we say that she has absolute advantage in the production of that good.
-If a country or individual then we say that she has comparative advantage in production of that good.
+The trade theory that first indicated the importance of specialization in production and division of labour is based on the idea of the theory of absolute advantage, which was developed first by

+Adam Smith in his famous book, The Wealth of Nations published in 1776.
+Later on, David Ricardo in his book titled On the Principles of Political Economy published in 1819 extended it to incorporate the theory of comparative advantage and showed that it is the basis, of why nations need to trade and why trade is mutually beneficial to countries.
+If a country or individual is more efficient at the production of a good than another country or individual, then we say that she has absolute advantage in the production of that good.
+If a country or individual then we say that it has comparative advantage in production of that good.
 Comparative advantage measures efficiency in terms of relative magnitudes.
 Comparative advantage and opportunity cost leads to gains from international trade.